danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/docs/Principles.md

     entity.name.section.cmd-help
 ```

-**An optimal scope assignation is one where every `bat` theme styles each token class with a different color.** But that's probably impossible.
+**An optimal scope assignation is one where every `kit` theme styles each token class with a different color.** But that's probably impossible.

 Just know that [there's a convention for scope names](https://www.sublimetext.com/docs/scope_naming.html), and syntax themes target those names.